mapkyca/KnownKnown/README.md

 Primarily this was written as a test/proof of concept for my OAuth2 Server <https://github.com/mapkyca/KnownOAuth2>, but might actually be useful to some people - for example, if you have a corporate known blog and want to post to it from your personal blog.

+Even though it was originally written as an OAuth2 tester, it also supports Known's native signed HTTP api authentication method.

 Usage
 -----